 But for graduates today, the benefit of this logic has yet to be proven.
 To the contrary, due to the rising student loan debt to income ratio, this fallacious logic should be discarded and regarded as gravely inapt.
 Debt to income ratio for young households with collegiate education and loans, is twenty (20) times higher than young households with no collegiate education and no student loans.
 Back in 1989 that disparity was only 4 times higher.
 This puts the young college grad at a significant disadvantage — particularly, less cash for a home/vehicle purchase or starting a family.
 Notably, the ‘never married adults‘ chart nearly mirrors the debt to income ratio charts (see breakout in the early to mid 1980’s).

 Herein, we find a significant burden on the median household wealth of the disadvantaged in the US are student loans.
-Because wealth is simply calculated as ‘assets minus liabilities’, there are many (20%) highly educated ethnic minority and majority households who not only have low median net worth, but have a NEGATIVE net worth.
+Because wealth is simply calculated as ‘assets minus liabilities’, there are many (20%) highly educated households who not only have low median net worth, but have a NEGATIVE net worth.

 While income may be higher, household net worth remains limited for those laden with student loans.